UMKC-Law/DataSharingAgreement/glossary.md

 </dd>

 <dt><b>De-Identification</b></dt>
-<dd>De-identification is the process used to prevent a personís identity from being connected with information.
+<dd>De-identification is the process used to prevent a person‚Äôs identity from being connected with information.
 Common uses of de-identification include human subject research for the sake of privacy for research participants.
 Common strategies for de-identifying datasets are deleting or masking personal identifiers, such as name and social security number, and suppressing or generalizing quasi-identifiers, such as date of birth and zip code.",http://en.wikipedia.org/wiki/De-identification
 </dd>

 <dt><b>Developer</b></dt>